SelfLender/react-native-biometrics/README.md

 ### simplePrompt(promptMessage)

 Prompts the user for their fingerprint or face id.
-Returns a 'Promise' that resolves if the user provides a valid fingerprint or face id, otherwise the promise rejects.
+Returns a `Promise` that resolves if the user provides a valid fingerprint or face id, otherwise the promise rejects.

 NOTE: This only validates a user's biometrics.
 This should not be used to log a user in or authenticate with a server, instead use `createSignature`.
 It should only be used to gate certain user actions within an app.